 The names of the PI(s), faculty, and other senior personnel and the estimated number of full-time-equivalent academic-year, summer, or calendar-year person-months for which NSF funding is requested and the total amount of salaries per year must be listed.
 For postdoctoral associates and other professionals, the total number of persons for each position must be listed, with the number of full-time-equivalent person-months and total amount of salaries per year.
 For graduate and undergraduate students, secretarial, clerical, technical, etc., whose time will be charged directly to the project, only the total number of persons and total amount of salaries per year in each category is required.
 Salaries requested must be consistent with the organization's regular practices.
 The budget justification should detail the rates of pay by individual for senior personnel, postdoctoral associates, and other professionals.

 The budget may request funds for support of graduate or undergraduate research assistants to help carry out the proposed research.
 Compensation classified as salary payments must be requested in the salaries and wages category.
-Any direct costs requested for tuition remission must be listed in the "Other" category under "Other Direct Costs."

 (c) Confidential Budgetary Information